 Engagement can help release energy and reduce agitation:

-• Pet therapy or time with service animals, a growing practice in Canadian care facilities.
+- Pet therapy or time with service animals is a growing practice in Canadian care facilities.

-Families in Canada should consult with family physicians, geriatric specialists, or memory clinics before introducing any pharmacological treatment.
+In Canada, families are encouraged to consult family physicians, geriatric specialists, or memory clinics before beginning any pharmacological treatment.

 How Fast Does Alzheimer’s Progress?

-Early Stage (Mild Alzheimer’s) – 2 to 4 years
+Early Stage (Mild) – Approx. 2 to 4 Years

-Middle Stage (Moderate Alzheimer’s) – 3 to 6 years
+Middle Stage (Moderate) – Approx. 3 to 6 Years

-• Growing need for personal assistance with daily activities such as cooking, bathing, and dressing.
+- Growing need for assistance with daily activities such as cooking, bathing, and dressing.

-Late Stage (Severe Alzheimer’s) – 1 to 3 years
+Late Stage (Severe) – Approx. 1 to 3 Years

 Do Alzheimer’s Patients Do Better at Home or in a Nursing Home?